adolff4ik/work_with_APIs/README.md

 # work_with_APIs

-There is examples of my work with different open APIs
+There are examples of my work with different open APIs